aigon1989/AXIM/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start aximd" and to enable for system startup run "systemctl enable aximd"
+To test, run "systemctl start staterad" and to enable for system startup run "systemctl enable staterad"

 4b) OpenRC

-Rename aximd.openrc to aximd and drop it in /etc/init.d.
+Rename staterad.openrc to staterad and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/aximd start" and configure it to run on startup with "rc-update add aximd"
+Test it with "/etc/init.d/staterad start" and configure it to run on startup with "rc-update add staterad"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop aximd.conf in /etc/init.
-Test by running "service aximd start" it will automatically start on reboot.
+Drop staterad.conf in /etc/init.
+Test by running "service staterad start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they